fisakhan/TinyML-From-Scratch/README.md

 # TinyML From Scratch: Hands-On TinyML and Edge AI
 <img width="1024" height="1536" alt="front_cover" src="https://github.com/user-attachments/assets/300e21ad-f024-497f-afd1-7ac5b076783f" />

-Welcome to the official companion repository for **TinyML From Scratch: Hands-On TinyML and Edge AI (First Edition)** by Asif Khan, PhD.
+Welcome to the official companion repository for **TinyML From Scratch: Hands-On TinyML and Edge AI** by Asif Khan, PhD.

 This repository contains all the production-ready code, datasets, pre-trained TinyML models, firmware components, and deployment pipelines discussed throughout the book.
 This is not a replacement for the book.
 It is a companion resource designed to reduce friction and increase success.
 It is designed to take you to confidently running optimized, stable machine learning models locally on hardware.